confluentinc/ksql/docs/tutorials/clickstream-docker.rst

        git checkout |release_post_branch|

 #.
-Navigate to the KSQL repository ``docs/tutorials/`` directory and launch the tutorial in
+Navigate to the correct directory and launch the tutorial in
    Docker.
 Depending on your network speed, this may take up to 5-10 minutes.

    .. code:: bash

-       cd ksql-clickstream-demo
+       cd clickstream
        docker-compose up -d